 Recognising and addressing their needs requires the transformation of correctional approaches in Australia to reduce recidivism and to interrupt and prevent the intergenerational cycle of disadvantage.

-Phase 1 of the Transforming Corrections to Transform Lives project focuses on the co-creation of a new continuity of care program for mothers and children, called growuna.
-This phase is due to be completed in December 2021 and will be the basis for future phases of model development, implementation and evaluation.
+Phase 1 of the Transforming Corrections to Transform Lives project focused on the co-creation of a new continuity of care program for mothers and children.
+This phase was completed in December 2021 and will be the basis for future phases of model development, implementation and evaluation.

 The first stage of the Griffith-led project has been made possible through a partnership with the Paul Ramsay Foundation, whose mission is to break cycles of disadvantage in Australia.
 Beyond providing critical funding, the Foundation brings experience to help us change policy settings, connect with policy entrepreneurs, and identify policy levers.
 Their expertise will contribute to the co-creation of programs and policy reform and connecting experts and key stakeholders nationally.

 “The challenges facing children whose mothers are in custody are unique, tragic and lead to multiple elements of deep disadvantage,” Paul Ramsay Foundation CEO Professor Glyn Davis AC said.
 “With the right partners we know we can do better for these vulnerable children and give them a better chance in the lottery of life.”